larryknaebelobsidian/kingdom/Proposition 94. The overlooking of the postponement of this Kingdom is a fundamental mistake, and a fruitful source of error in many systems of Theology..md

 tags:
   - toc
 ---
+# Proposition 94.
+The overlooking of the postponement of this Kingdom is a fundamental mistake, and a fruitful source of error in many systems of Theology.

 Proposition 94.
 The overlooking of the [[postponement]] of this Kingdom is a fundamental mistake, and a fruitful source of error in many systems of Theology.